thomas-krenn/TKperf/README.md

   -rt RUNTIME, --runtime RUNTIME
                         specify the fio runtime of one test round, if not set this is 60 seconds
+  -trp RAMPTIME, --tpramptime RAMPTIME
-  -i {sas,nvme,fusion}, --interface {sas,nvme,fusion}
+                        specify the fio ramp_time of the first throughput write test round, if not set this is 30 seconds -i {sas,nvme,fusion}, --interface {sas,nvme,fusion}
                         specify optional device interface -xml, --fromxml       don't run tests but load test objects from xml file